-I'm a PhD candidate at the University of Lille (LEM-CNRS, UMR 9221).
+I'm a PhD candidate at the University of Lille (LEM-CNRS, UMR 9221) and currently a Research Fellow at Duke's Center for the History of Political Economy.
 I'm interested in the history of macroeconomics and central banking, particularly in the way central bankers and their staff interact with academic economists in the process of thinking about and implementing monetary policy.
 My dissertation focuses on the US experience during the 1950s and 1960s.
 I'm currently working on understanding and documenting the arrival of econometric modeling at the Board of Governors, the challenges involved in the construction of the Fed-MIT-Penn macroeconometric model, and the work of the SSRC's Committee on Economic Stability during the 1960s [see work in progress].

 I'm also part of the INET-YSI History of Economic Thought working group and of the Ceteris Never Paribus podcast.

 You can reach me at email@example.com or on Twitter, @jcaacostamacia